nmingotti/Cuis-Smalltalk-PostgreSQL/README.md

 out _ con execute: 'SELECT * FROM ftv1 LIMIT 10'.
 con terminate.

-". see what is in out output variable " out class.    "=> PGResult "
+". see what is in the output variable " out class.    "=> PGResult "

 ". get columns info, observe here you see colun name and Postgres datatype "